omarghandour/simplewebserver/README.md

 # Simple Go Web Server

-This is a simple Go web server that demonstrates how to create a basic HTTP server using the Go programming language.
+This is a simple Go web server that demonstrates how to create a basic HTTP server using the Go programming language..

 ## Prerequisites